Stress & Energy. Tracking and reducing stress with Welltory HRV

 There are also character traits that can accelerate burnout:

-When you are exhausted, you experience:
+When exhausted, you experience:

 It is interesting that women often feel emotionally exhausted and men are more likely to feel cynicism.